joeguilmette/ee-vvv-wordmove/readme.md

 There are [some cool resources](https://github.com/davidsonfellipe/awesome-wpo) for getting optimization in Wordpress right.
 EasyEngine is a great start.
 If you create sites with the `--wpfc` flag you'll get fast-cgi caching out of the box.
 And EasyEngine offers some other nifty caching tools to get things going.

 ##Solving memory issues with a swap file
 EasyEngine says they handle this for you.
 However, even with 1gb of ram, I've run into issues with MySQL like this `[ERROR] InnoDB: Cannot allocate memory for the buffer pool` which will crash MySQL and throw `Database connection errors` on page load.
-Funny, if the error still renders in the browser after MySQL is back up, refresh your cache with `sudo ee clean all`.
+Funny enough, if the error still renders in the browser after MySQL is back up, refresh your cache with `sudo ee clean all`.

 Anyway, if you run into memory issues, try creating a swap file before just buying for RAM.